kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 ```go
 klog.Infof("Updated pod %s status to ready", pod.name)
 ```
-That would result in log
+That would result in log (pretty printed)

 ```json
 {